taijusanagi/CredPaymaster/README.md

 ## Description

-**CredPaymaster** is a credential-based account abstraction paymaster system designed to provide a flexible way to manage paymasters using credentials.
+**CredPaymaster** is a credential-based account abstraction paymaster system designed to provide a flexible way to manage paymasters using credentials for the Base chain.
 Built atop the Ethereum Attestation Service for credential registry, it capitalizes on the power of decentralized solutions to enhance the chain's ecosystem.

 ## Benefit